metrumresearchgroup/pkgr/integration_tests/description-repo-bug/guide.md

 ## Description

-Environment to verify that the "duplicate repo in description file "
+Environment to verify that the "duplicate repo in description file" bug and that repo names are assigned in the DESCRIPTION file correctly.

 ** DO NOT MODIFY THE [outdated-library](outdated-library) DIRECTORY OR YOU WILL DESTROY THIS ENVIRONMENT **